 5. Fuel Pump Failure Might Be a Reason Why Your Engine Won’t Start

 If you ignore all of the other warning signs of a failing fuel pump, it will eventually fail completely.
 Once your fuel pump has finally given up the ghost, no fuel will reach your engine.
 You may hear your spark plugs firing when you try to start your car, but without fuel, the engine won’t be able to turn over.
 Of course, there could be other explanations for your engine’s failure to start besides a failed fuel pump.
 To confirm that your pump has failed, check the pressure in your fuel lines with a fuel pressure gauge; if it reads zero, then your pump is likely dead.
 You can also check your car’s fuse box; a blown fuel pump fuse is another reliable symptom of a failed pump.

 What to Do If You Think Your Pump is Failing

-If you’ve experienced any of the symptoms of a failing fuel pump, it’s best to take your car to a professional repair shop.
-Some of the symptoms of a bad pump can also be caused by other mechanical problems, so the repair shop will perform a number of tests to isolate the true cause of the problem.
+If you’ve experienced any of the symptoms of a failing fuel pump, it’s best to schedule a service visit using the links below.
+Some of the symptoms of a bad pump can also be caused by other mechanical problems, so our trained technicians will perform a number of tests to isolate the true cause of the problem.
 If no other sources seem likely, they’ll confirm the fuel pump diagnosis with a number of procedures.